clarefmccann/clarefmccann.github.io/content/resources-i-like/learning-code/index.markdown

 <link href="{{< blogdown/postref >}}index_files/font-awesome/css/v4-shims.css" rel="stylesheet" />

 ## learn by doing!

-- there's no better way to learn than having to...
+> there's no better way to learn than having to...

-    - tips:
+>tips:
-        - if you usually clean your data in a certain language or platform, try using a new one to add dimension to your skillset.
+  > if you usually clean your data in a certain language or platform, try using a new one to add dimension to your skillset.

-        - stackoverflow <3
+  > stackoverflow <3

-        - interactive tutorials! (e.g.,[datacamp](https://www.datacamp.com/?irclickid=1u8RaNyBuxyNRS2w-Vw7PXGtUkAxuMS90QtpU80&irgwc=1&utm_medium=affiliate&utm_source=impact&utm_campaign=000000_1-2334778_2-mix_3-all_4-na_5-na_6-na_7-mp_8-affl-ip_9-na_10-bau_11-Linkbux&utm_content=ONLINE_TRACKING_LINK))
+  > interactive tutorials! (e.g., [datacamp](https://www.datacamp.com/?irclickid=1u8RaNyBuxyNRS2w-Vw7PXGtUkAxuMS90QtpU80&irgwc=1&utm_medium=affiliate&utm_source=impact&utm_campaign=000000_1-2334778_2-mix_3-all_4-na_5-na_6-na_7-mp_8-affl-ip_9-na_10-bau_11-Linkbux&utm_content=ONLINE_TRACKING_LINK))

-        - commit to completing a project using a specific language
+  > commit to completing a project using a specific language

-        - become really good at googling - copy + paste your errors!
+  > become really good at googling - copy + paste your errors!

-          - if you find the answer, challenge yourself to understand why that way works and your way doesn't
+  > if you find the answer, challenge yourself to understand why that way works and your way doesn't

 {{< panelset class="greetings" >}}
 {{< panel name="R">}}